Japan, France agree to start talks on defense supplies-sharing pact | The Japan Times

 The third meeting of the kind between the two countries involved Defense Minister Tomomi Inada and Foreign Minister Fumio Kishida on the Japan side and French Defense Minister Jean-Yves Le Drian and Foreign Minister Jean-Marc Ayrault.

-Under the envisioned agreement, Japan’s Self-Defense Forces and the French military would provide each other with supplies, such as water and food, and services, including equipment transportation and repair work.
+Under the envisioned agreement, the Self-Defense Forces and the French military would provide each other with supplies, such as water and food, as well as other services, including equipment transportation and repair work.

 Ayrault said at a news briefing that France and Japan have taken a new step in defense cooperation and will be able to further collaborate on humanitarian assistance and U.N. peacekeeping operations.